🖌️

 Travis CLI

-Alternatively, after you generate the Firebase token from running the login:ci command, install travis CLI and do:
+Alternatively, after you generate the Firebase token from running the login:ci command, and do:

 travis encrypt "<FIREBASE_TOKEN>" --add